 “Whether you’re looking for a protector, a worker or just more dog to love, strong breeds are wonderful dogs that make great companions for a variety of people,” says Brandi Hunter, a spokeswoman for the American Kennel Club.
 “Aside from their tremendous strength, these dogs are loyal, lovable and smart.
 As always, potential dog owners should do their research to make sure a specific breed is right for their lifestyle.”

-If you have your heart set on a lovable lug, check out these 10 strong breeds of dogs.
+If you have your heart set on a lovable lug, check out 10 of the strongest dog breeds.

 Described as “massive” and “heavy-boned,” this giant breed, which can weigh up to 200 pounds, are known to be loyal and protective of their families.
 While the AKC says they can happily live in an apartment, they do require a moderate amount of exercise, like a walk of about a mile or so a day.